Cutterlab/Caenorhabditis_Divergence_Times_Speciation_Clocks/README.md

 Newick tree file of the ASTRAL-Pro3 species tree for the 13 species in the Japonica group (including _C. niphades_), as well as _C. elegans_ and _C. briggsae_ which were rooted as the outgroup.
 Node labels indicate posterior probabilities.
 Branch lengths are in units of amino acid substitutions per site.
 ### niphades_Japonica_Group_Single_Copy_BUSCO_Gene_Trees.tree
 File of 3128 gene trees from IQ-TREE that were used as input to ASTRAL-Pro3 to create niphades_Japonica_group_ASTRAL_tree.nwk.
 Each line corresponds to a separate gene tree.
 Prior to running ASTRAL-Pro3, all gene names were replaced with the name of the corresponding species.
 Branch lengths are in units of amino acid substitutions per site.
+### nls_and_terminalstage_data.csv
+File containing information used to generate logistic function fits for reproductive isolation and regression analyses for latest viable stage of F1 hybrids.
+### Literature_RI_data.csv
+File containing citations for reproductive isolation estimates obtained from the literature.
+### nls_script.R
+R script used to generate logistic function fits for components of reproductive isolation.
+Includes algorithm used to identify the maximum number of phylogenetically-independent species pairs that could be included in each model.
+### terminalstage_stats.R
+R script used to run regression analysis on the latest viable stage of F1 hybrids from interspecies crosses.
+Includes algorithm used to select the maximum number of phylogenetically independent species for this analysis.